VladimirTechMan/salsa-format-spec/README.md

 ####4.2.4 packets

 The "packets" array represents a time-ordered sequence of the logged signaling packets.
-It has the following name/value pairs:
+The "packet" object has the following name/value pairs:

   JSON Name  |JSON Type| Description
  ------------|---------|------------